kujenga/website/content/blog/cgolinking.md

 ### A Confluence of Interests

-The core parsing library for the API BLueprint format is called [Snow Crash](https://github.com/apiaryio/snowcrash) and is written in C++.
+The core parsing library for the API Blueprint format is called [Snow Crash](https://github.com/apiaryio/snowcrash) and is written in C++.
 Built on top of this library is a tool called [Drafter](https://github.com/apiaryio/drafter), also a C++ library, which provides a cleaner interface to interact with the primary purpose of Snow Crash, parsing human readable markdown into json.

 There are two client libraries currently available for drafter.
 [Protagonist](https://github.com/apiaryio/protagonist) is written in Node.js, and [RedSnow](https://github.com/apiaryio/redsnow) is written in Ruby.
 I mostly am writing Go these days, so this seemed like a great opportunity to add a Go client library for the core Snow Crash parsing library.